Loading, please wait...

 Can you do "emergency" or RUSH jobs?

 Everyone thinks they can refinish a piece of furniture...and to be honest, it's a wonderful and money saving idea.
 However, DIY is fine for small pieces, such as a small table or a bookcase that just needs a new stain.
-Where you NEED a professional, is when things like...the dining room table that has burn spots from candles, or the veneer is messed up, furniture from a fire or flood, cabinets should always have a professional.
+Where you NEED a professional, is when things like...the dining room table that has burn spots from candles, or the veneer has been damaged, furniture from a fire or flood, cabinets should always have a professional.

 How long will it take to refinish or repair my antique or furniture?
 ANSWER...That depends on the repair work involved, whether it's painted, what type of veneer work, if any, is needed,and whether you are wanting a "custom" color and finish.
 We definitely need to see it in order to tell you.
 This kind of information is VERY hard to give over the phone.

 How much will this cost me?
 ANSWER....again, depending on the amount of work involved, but if we quote you a price, we do our dead level best to stick with the quote.

 We get quite a bit of chair glue ups and touch up jobs.
 A lot of antique trunks also come through the shop, along with dining room tables.
 Simple cabinet refreshes or having the cabinets painted seems to be a common request with those looking to stay within a limited budget.

 Our finisher has worked in the antique field for 40 years, both in refinishing and repair, auctions, working for himself and others.

 We also do historical interior wood restoration, ie, doors, trim, stair rails, stairs etc. If it's wood, we can fix it!

 Gary began refinishing furniture and antiques with his uncle at the age of 10.
 Over the years, he has worked with different major refinishing companies, until deciding to open his own shop and train his children in his craft.